krishna13052001/engage-sutudent-welfare/README.md

-If problem while Running the command python manage.py runserver and it indicates the manage.py not found then
+If any problem while Running the command python manage.py runserver , and if it indicates the manage.py not found then
 try:

 ```bash